nehemiahlc/S3_Cloud_Uploader/README.md

 Issue 2: AWS CLI Configuration

-Solution: When running aws configure, ensure that you provide the correct AWS access key, secret key, region, and output format.
-Double-check the configuration using aws configure list.
+Solution: When running 'aws configure', ensure that you provide the correct AWS access key, secret key, region, and output format.
+Double-check the configuration using 'aws configure list'.

 ## Distribution
 To package and distribute the script, you can create a simple installation script or provide instructions for adding it to the user's $PATH.